curateteaching/digitalpedagogy/keywords/online.md

 ### Wikity: Bring your bookmarks into the digital age
 ![screenshot](images/Online_wikity_bookmarking.png)

-* Artifact type: Blog post / guide for using wikity (federated wiki) for bookmarking
+* Artifact type: Blog post / guide for using Wikity (federated wiki) for bookmarking
 * Source URL: [https://hapgood.us/2016/03/04/bring-your-bookmarks-into-the-hypertext-age/](https://hapgood.us/2016/03/04/bring-your-bookmarks-into-the-hypertext-age/)
 * Artifact permissions: Wikity content is CC-BY-SA
 * Creator and Affiliation: Mike Caulfield, Washington State University - Vancouver

 Wikity is a federated wiki environment created by Mike Caulfield.
 Mike's writings about the benefits of federated wikis are worth reading.
-In brief, wikity allows a user to write and maintain individually-controlled wiki pages and to make editable copies of others' wiki pages.
-According to Caulfield, wikity captures some of the best characteristics of blogs (individual voice and control) with the best characteristics of wikis (collaboration, sharing) by allowing users to maintain connected copies of information.
+In brief, Wikity allows a user to write and maintain individually-controlled wiki pages and to make editable copies of others' wiki pages.
+According to Caulfield, Wikity captures some of the best characteristics of blogs (individual voice and control) with the best characteristics of wikis (collaboration, sharing) by allowing users to maintain connected copies of information.
 Wikity could be used in an online course for students to create bookmarks and libraries of resources that are connected to resources written by others in their class and outside of their class.

 ## Community